Cozy reading season has arrived and that means it’s time to plan your winter reading list!

 Setting: Uganda

-Thank you to Penguin Random House Canada for sending a copy of this book for review consideration.
+Thank you to Penguin Random House Canada for sending an ARC of this book for review consideration.
 All opinions are my own.

 5. Homeseeking by Karissa Chen